mdznr/NetworkActivityIndicator/README.md

 ### Overview

-The other day, I built a project to improve the Network Activity Indicator on iOS.
+A small project to improve the Network Activity Indicator on iOS.
 The project contains a fix to the API and a demo application showing how the changes are used.

 ### What is the Network Activity Spinner?